Frequently Asked Questions

 Your well-behaved dog is welcome, unless stated otherwise in the programme.
 Please see the section about dogs on our Walking Guidelines page.

-We'll be happy to see any children, grandchildren, partners or visitors you may care to bring along - if they start coming regularly, we'll be delighted to sign them up as members.
-We expect anyone under 18 to be in the care of an adult, who should pay particular attention to their charge when on a road, or near a steep drop.
+We'll be happy to see any children, grandchildren, partners or visitors you may care to bring along, as occasional guests.
+If they start coming regularly, we'll be delighted to sign them up as members.
+We expect anyone under 18 to be in the care of an adult, who should pay particular attention to their charge when we are walking on a road, or near a steep drop.

 |What is the history of Newton Abbot Ramblers?